 Malaria and other tropical diseases are common in West African countries, including Sierra Leone.
-We encourage you to consider having vaccinations before travelling and taking prophylaxis against malaria, and to take precautions again insect bites including using an insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.
+We encourage you to taking prophylaxis against malaria, and to take precautions again insect bites including using an insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

-We advise you to boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
+We advise you to boil all drinking water or drink bottled water with intact seals, avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help

+The Consular Services Charter explains what the Australian Government can and can’t do to assist Australians overseas.
 Australia does not have an Embassy or Consulate in Sierra Leone.
-You can obtain consular assistance from the nearest Australian High Commission which is in Ghana:
+You can contact the Australian Government at the Australian High Commission in Ghana for consular assistance: